 Threesis invites researchers on a journey.
 To communicate research stories - clearly and concisely.

-Over 80 people participated in Threesis last year, we had six heats and 12 individuals went forward to the Grande Finale
+Over 80 people participate in Threesis every year, with extensive training, heats and a Grande Finale with 12 finalists

 Check out our promo video, as well as clips from 2019's Grande Finale below.